When Spanish flu hit Switzerland

 The flu first appeared in the Alpine country at the beginning of July 1918 among frontier troops near the Jura village of Bonfol, where the Swiss border touched the French-German front line.
 Between 40-80% of soldiers who had manned the Swiss frontiers fell sick.
 Commanders cancelled most of the training camps and sent the troops home.
 The disease spread quickly through western Switzerland but by September, seemed to have fizzled out.

 Little did they suspect that a second, deadlier wave was on the horizon, which spread quickly throughout the entire country between the end of September and the end of November 1918.
 A third, milder wave was observed in January 1919, after which the virus finally petered out.
-Antibiotics had not yet been invented and little was known about the nature of viral diseases.
+Little was known about the nature of viral diseases.

 In this video, we use archive footage and photos from the time to show how the Swiss tried to deal with the worst demographic catastrophe in their history.